 to the charming County Town of Easton with its great main street,

-great main street, tour the highways and byways of the Eastern
+tour the highways and byways of the Eastern Shore,

 Once the home of Robert Morris who gained fame as "Financier of the Revolution".
 General and later President George Washington was a close friend and visited Robert Morris often.
 In more recent times author James Michener outlined his famous novel, Chesapeake here.
 More history is located here.

-Now the Eastern Shore's most unique historic restaurant with rooms under Chef Partner, Mark Salter.
+Now the Eastern Shore's most unique historic restaurant with rooms under famous celebrity Chef Partner, Mark Salter.

 Enter the Inn and step back 300 years: a pristine yet historic interior welcomes with timber beams, panelled walls and open fires in the cooler months.
-Through to Salter's Tavern featuring historic red brick walls and old slate floors, with magnificent fires in the cooler months and offering casual outside dining on our Terraces and Veranda during balmy warm summers.
+Through to Salter's Tavern featuring historic red brick walls and old slate floors, with magnificent fires in these cooler months.

 This is a truly historic Inn, cosy with a natural patina running through.
 Friendly, great cuisine and understated professional service.